SMUD Watch Team

 - Creation of Virtual Net Energy Metering (VNEM) which allows builders of multi-family buildings to locate solar panels at a central location on-site and have the resulting credits allocated fairly among the residents.
 It is particularly useful for low-income developments, but VNEM can also be used for a stand-alone community solar project where the non-profit developer seeks allocation of the solar credits to neighboring low-income renters.

 SMUD Customer Solar

-One of the most controversial issues will be SMUD’s new rate for customer rooftop solar, or Net Energy Metering (NEM).
-The new rate should be released as a draft this March for rate hearings during the summer.
+One of the most controversial issues coming up this summer will be SMUD’s new rate for customer rooftop solar, or Net Energy Metering (NEM).
+The new rate should be released as a draft this March May for rate hearings during the summer (see calendar).
 SMUD Watch participated in the original 2019-20 stakeholder meetings on valuing customer solar and will be providing input when the new rate emerges.

 |May 11||Strategic Development||Resource Adequacy and Update from CAISO|

 |May 18||Finance and Audit||Net Energy Metering (NEM) Successor Rate Overview|